gregcaporaso/microbiogeo/doc/notes/rda.rst

 it is called `partial` redundancy analysis [:ref:`4 <rdaref4>`].

-[:ref:`2 <rdaref2>`] (may need to be on NAU VPN to access PDF) details a very interesting approach in what they call 'distance-based RDA', or 'db-RDA' for short.
+[:ref:`2 <rdaref2>`] (may need to be on NAU VPN to access PDF) details a very interesting approach in what they call 'distance-based RDA', or 'DB-RDA' for short.
 This method basically takes a distance matrix of any type, performs principal coordinates analysis (PCoA) on it, corrects for negative eigenvalues, and then performs RDA on the result and another matrix of environmental dummy